ElToroBIZ/nullinux/README.md

 # nullinux

 nullinux is an internal penetration testing tool for Linux that can be used to enumerate OS information, domain information, shares, directories, and users through SMB.
 If no username and password are provided, nullinux will attempt to connect to the target using an SMB null session.
 Unlike many of the enumeration tools out there already, nullinux can enumerate multiple targets at once and when finished, creates a users.txt file of all users found on the host(s).
-This file is formatted for direct implementation and further exploitation._This uses Python 3, and the smbclient package, run the setup.sh script to get started._
+This file is formatted for direct implementation and further exploitation._This script uses Python 3 and the smbclient package, run the setup.sh script to get started._

 For more information visit the [wiki page](https://github.com/m8r0wn/nullinux/wiki)